PowerPoint animation

-PowerPoint animation is a form of animation which uses Microsoft PowerPoint and similar programs to create a game or movie.
+Microsoft PowerPoint animation is a form of animation which uses Microsoft PowerPoint and similar programs to create a game or movie.
 The artwork is generally created using PowerPoint's AutoShape features, and then animated slide-by-slide or by using Custom Animation.
 These animations can then be shared by transferring the PowerPoint file they were created in, and can be viewed with PowerPoint or Microsoft's free PowerPoint Viewer and are often exported to video formats such as mp4.

 Custom Animation

-A set of effects which can be applied to objects in PowerPoint so that they will animate in the Slide Show.
+A set of effects can be applied to objects in PowerPoint so that they will animate in the Slide Show.
 They can be added under the Custom Animation function or through the use of Visual Basic for Applications (VBA).
 PowerPoint 2000 and earlier versions introduced basic effects such as Appear, Dissolve, Fly In and so forth.
 In PowerPoint 2002/XP and later versions, the Custom Animation feature was improved, adding new animation effects grouped into four categories: Entrance, Emphasis, Exit, and Motion Paths.
 The effects were later modified in PowerPoint 2010.

 Transitions are effects similar to Custom Animation, but are different in that they can only be applied singularly to individual slides as they change from one slide to another and are limited in options.
 More slide transitions were added to the selection in PowerPoint 2010.

 Entrance effects can be set to objects so that they enter with animations during Slide Show.
 Emphasis effects animate the objects on the spot.
 Exit effects allow objects to leave the Slide Show with animations.
 Motion Paths allow objects to move around the Slide Show.
 Each effect contains variables such as start (On click, With previous, After previous), delay, speed, repeat and trigger.
 This makes animations more flexible and interactive, similar to Adobe Flash.

 Animation Trigger

 Animation Trigger is another feature introduced in Microsoft PowerPoint 2002/XP and the later versions (but, only supported on Macintosh since 2019, in Office 365).
 This feature allows animators to apply effects that can be triggered when a specific object on the Slide Show is clicked.
-This feature is the basis for the majority of PowerPoint games, which usually involve clicking object.
+This feature is the basis for the majority of PowerPoint games, which usually involve clicking an object.